Brian1226/Priority-Queue/Specification.md

 ### Alternate Postconditions

-* The selected task doesn't get deleted.
+* The selected task continues to exist.

 ***